Laubenheimer Ried

 The marshland and numerous ditches are ideal for lush flora and fauna.
 Flood channels that emerged from old branches of the Rhine, brick ponds created by clay extraction, a pond designed for nature conservation, wet hollows, as well as dams and ditches characterize the characteristic image of the floodplain today.

-To the west, the marshland is bordered by the slopes of the Rheinhessen plateau with the highest point in the area, the Laubenheimer Höhe (196 meters).
-The Laubenheimer Ried nature reserve is a very attractive place for walkers to enjoy some peaceful relaxation.
-There are also designated bridle paths herereserve is a very attractive place for walkers to enjoy some peaceful relaxation.
-There are also designated bridle paths here.
-Many water birds can be observed from the paths all year round.
-A particular highlight in spring are the storks nesting on electricity pylons.
-Further information can be found on the information boards at the entrances.
+To the west, the marsh is bordered by the slopes of the Rheinhessen Plateau, which includes the town’s highest point, the Laubenheimer Höhe (196 meters).
+In the Laubenheimer Ried Nature Reserve, the peaceful atmosphere is particularly appealing to walkers.
+There are also designated horseback riding trails here.
+From the trails, many waterfowl can be observed year-round.
+A special highlight in the spring is the storks nesting on power poles.
+Additional information can be found on the information boards at the entrances.